green-green-avk/AnotherTerm-docs/docs/graphical-sessions.md

 ---

-The main problems with X&nbsp;applications on Android are low performance and lack of good screen input methods.
+The main problems with X&nbsp;applications on Android are low performance and lack of good touch screen input methods.

 Current solution addresses both of them.